-The drug was illegal but there were an estimated 12 million peasants addicted in China.
+The drug was illegal but there were an estimated 12 million Chinese peasants addicted to it.

 Selling Indian opium for Chinese tea was one of the most lucrative deals empire traders had.

-So when the Emperor seized control of more than 1000 tonnes of British opium in 1839, the two great empires were set on a collision course.
+So when the Chinese Emperor seized control of more than 1,000 tonnes of British opium in 1839, the two great empires were set on a collision course.

 The Chinese army were no match for Britain's gunboats and the country was forced to open up to British trade.

 There are references to opium addiction in this clip.